benjaminartz/CGLogin/README.md

 Your browser should open automatically to the project

 ## Test
-From the project root, run this command to start the project:
+From the project root, run this command to start the tests:
 `npm test`
 You should see full coverage with all tests passing